The Battle of Gaugamela might have had a different outcome.

 - Use of the repeating crossbow as a siege weapon: The repeating crossbow could have been used to fire arrows at the Macedonians from a distance.
 This would have forced the Macedonians to keep their distance, making it more difficult for them to attack the Persians.

-- Use of the repeating crossbow as a skirmish weapon: Persian skirmishers could have used the repeating crossbow to harass the Macedonians.
+- Use of the repeating crossbow as a skirmish weapon: Persian skirmishers could have employed it to harass the Macedonians.
 The skirmishers could have fired arrows at the Macedonians from a distance, making it difficult for them to advance.

-- Use of the repeating crossbow in conjunction with other weapons: The repeating crossbow could have been used with other weapons, such as the bow and arrow, to create a more effective combined arms force.
+- Use of the repeating crossbow in conjunction with other weapons: The repeating crossbow could have been used alongside other weapons, such as the bow and arrow, to create a more effective combined-arms force.
 This would have allowed the Persians to fire more arrows at the Macedonians, making it more difficult for them to defend themselves.

 It is important to note that these are just some of the tactics the Persians could have used.
 The specific tactics used would have depended on the specific situation on the battlefield.